reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 <Solution>

 If you remove the linter suppression, you will see a lint error.
 The problem is that `createConnection` is a prop, so it's a reactive value.
 It can change over time!
-(And indeed, it should--when the user ticks the checkbox, the parent component passes a different value of the `createConnection` prop.)
+(And indeed, it should--when the user ticks the checkbox, the parent Component passes a different value of the `createConnection` prop.)
 This is why it should be a dependency.
 Include it in the list to fix the bug:

 <Sandpack>